 Always be careful of auto-connecting to a network, particularly if its name or location seems suspicious.

-When you log onto a website you are assigned a session cookie.
-As you browse the website, the server will continue to ask your machine to authenticate itself by resending this cookie.
+When you log onto a website you are assigned a session cookie — a file containing details about your interaction with the web server.
+As you browse the website, the server will ask your machine to authenticate itself by resending this cookie.